 Round Brilliant cuts, which are incredibly popular for Colourless Diamonds, aren’t one of the best cuts to bring out colour.
 If you are lucky enough to get hold of a Round Brilliant cut Coloured Diamond with rich colour, you have an exceptionally unusual treasure.

-Like Colourless Diamonds, Coloured Diamonds are judged for their clarity, using the following scale:
+Like Colourless Diamonds, Coloured Diamonds are judged for their clarity.

 Here at Gemporia, we usually recommend I1 graded Diamonds, as you can’t see the difference between any of the higher grades to the naked eye (but your wallet will notice the difference!).

-It is worth bearing in mind however, that even Coloured Diamonds fetching millions of dollars per carat often have inclusions that are easy to see to the eye.
+However, it is worth bearing in mind that even Coloured Diamonds fetching millions of dollars per carat often have inclusions that are easy to see to the eye.
 When it comes to Coloured Diamonds, colour is by far and away the most important thing!

 When it comes to size, then bigger is obviously better.
 Diamonds range from fractions of a carat to hundreds of carats, but the larger stones have a larger premium, as they are rarer.
 If you double the size of a Diamond, the price would more than double, as the rarity increases.